 DVR recorders can be a bit tricky to set up initially so we do that bit for you.
 If you buy the DVR and hard drive together we will install the hard drive, format it and configure the DVR with basic settings so it arrives plug and play, connect the cameras and start recording.

 All our CCTV systems can be accessed remotely using a phone, tablet (iPad etc.), PC or Mac.
-You need to do something called port forwarding on your internet router but don't worry, if computers and IT aren't your thing we have a remote set up service which does everything for you via live screen sharing session with one of our technicians.
+You need to do something called port forwarding on your internet router but don't worry, if computers and IT aren't your things we have a remote set-up service that does everything for you via live screen sharing session with one of our technicians.

 Feel free to get in touch if you are planning a specific CCTV project or just want some general advice.